TritonDataCenter/node-manta/docs/man/mlogin.md

   Authenticate using the SSH key described by `fingerprint`.
 The key must either be in `~/.ssh` or loaded in the SSH agent via `ssh-add`.

+`--memory memory`
+  Override the OS size, and use the specified amount of DRAM.
+  This option is specified in megabytes.

 `-s, --assets path`
   Specifies an asset to make available in the compute zone.